vjelic/rocprofiler-compute-glog-fork/docs/how-to/use.rst

 profiled results and get immediate access all metrics organized by hardware blocks.

-If you don't apply kernel, dispatch, or hardware report block filters at this stage, analysis is reflective of the entirety of the profiling data.
+If you don't apply kernel, dispatch, or analysis report block filters at this stage, analysis is reflective of the entirety of the profiling data.

 To interact with profiling results from a different session, provide the